Peratic Phase Transition by Bulk-to-Surface Response: Abstract

 \section{Abstract}

-The study of phase transitions in ground states or thermal equilibrium is at the heart of statistical physics.
-The well established scenarios are Landau spontaneous symmetry breaking and topological ordering, the former characterized by a local order parameter, and the latter by state topology that typically comes with protected surface modes by the bulk-edge correspondence.
-Here, we provide a scenario beyond these conventional paradigms, and show the bulk-to-surface response defines a novel phase transition in the ground state, dubbed ``peratic", meaning defined by the boundary.
-This phase transition arises in both classical and quantum many-body systems.
-We construct frustration free Hamiltonians and show rigorously that a time-like dimension emerges in their static ground states, by which our peratic phase transition has an exact duality to chaotic phase transitions in dynamical systems.
-The quantum ground state is a superposition of geometrical lines on a two dimensional array.
-Our prediction has direct consequences in quantum simulation platforms such as Rydberg atoms and superconducting qubits, as well as anisotropic spin glass materials.
+The study of dynamical phase transitions has been attracting considerable research efforts in the last decade.
+One theme of present interest is to search for exotic scenarios beyond the framework of equilibrium phase transitions.
+Here, we establish a duality between many-body dynamics and static Hamiltonian ground states for both classical and quantum systems.
+We construct frustration free Hamiltonians whose ground state phase transitions have rigorous duality to chaotic transitions in dynamical systems.
+By this duality, we show the corresponding ground state phase transitions are characterized by bulk-to-surface response, which are then dubbed ``peratic" meaning defined by response to the boundary.
+For the classical system, we show how the time-like dimension emerges in the static ground states.
+For the quantum system, the ground state is a superposition of geometrical lines on a two dimensional array, which encode the dynamical Floquet evolution history of one dimensional disordered spin chains.
+Our prediction of peratic phase transition has direct consequences in quantum simulation platforms such as Rydberg atoms and superconducting qubits, as well as anisotropic spin glass materials.
 The discovery would shed light on the unification of dynamical phase transitions with equilibrium systems.